vleplat/GRAVIDY/README.md

 ### 3. **Box-Constrained Optimization** (`box_gravidy_benchmark.py`)
 **What it does:** Optimizes functions with box constraints (each variable in [lo, hi]) **What it compares:**
+- GRAVIDY–box (Newton) - Our sigmoid reparameterization with damped Newton
-- GRAVIDY–box - Our sigmoid reparameterization method
+- GRAVIDY–box (MGN) - Our sigmoid reparameterization with Modified Gauss-Newton
 - APGD-box (Nesterov) - Accelerated projected gradient descent

 **Run it:**